CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/replace-userid-2.png)

-18. After updating the Deployment_ID and User Object_ID you need to press **Esc** to enter Command mode, and then type **:wq** to write and quit the file.
+18. After updating the Deployment_ID and User Object_ID, press **Esc** to enter Command mode and then type **:wq** to write and quit the file.

-19. You need to need to run the below command to initialize a working directory containing Terraform configuration files.
+19. Run the below mentioned command to initialize a working directory containing Terraform configuration files.

     ```bash
     terraform init